-101. The PRA reviews the fitness and properness of individuals on an ongoing basis, including as part of its supervisory assessment of an insurer against the Threshold Conditions.
+105. The PRA requires firms to ensure the fitness and properness of all persons performing key functions, including Senior Insurance Managers, on an ongoing basis, and may itself conduct governance reviews as part of its supervisory assessment of insurers against the Threshold Conditions.
+At the time of writing ongoing parliamentary discussions about the Bill may result in changes to the SIMR.22